microsoft/language-server-protocol/indexFormat/specification.md

 ### Request: `textDocument/diagnostic`

 The only information missing that is useful in a dump are the diagnostics associated with documents.
-Diagnostics in the LSP are modeled as a push notifications sent from the server to the client.
+Diagnostics in the LSP are modeled as push notifications sent from the server to the client.
 This doesn't work well with a dump modeled on request method names.
 However, the push notification can be emulated as a request where the request's result is the value sent during the push as a parameter.

 In the dump, we model diagnostics as follows:

 - We introduce a pseudo request `textDocument/diagnostic`.
-- We introduce a diagnostic result which contains the diagnostics associated with a document.
+- We introduce a diagnostic result that contains the diagnostics associated with a document.

 The result looks like this: